truenas/documentation/content/CORE/Tasks/PeriodicSnapshotTasks.md

 {{< toc >}}

-A periodic snapshot task allows scheduling the creation of read-only versions of pools and datasets at a given point in time.
+A periodic snapshot task allows scheduling the creation of read only versions of pools and datasets at a given point in time.

 {{< expand "How should I use snapshots?" "v" >}}
-Snapshots are created quickly and, if little data changes, new snapshots take very little space, since snapshots do not make new copies of the data.
+Snapshots do not make not copies of the data so creating one is quick and if little data changed, they take very little space.
-It is quite common to take snapshots as frequently as every 15 minutes, even for large and active pools.
+It is common to take frequent snapshots as soon as every 15 minutes, even for large and active pools.
-A snapshot where no files have changed takes no storage space, but as changes are made to files, the snapshot size changes to reflect the size of the changes.
+A snapshot where no files changed takes no storage space, but as files changes happen, the snapshot size changes to reflect the size of the changes.
-Space is recovered in the same way as all pool data, when the last reference to the data is destroyed.
+In the same way as all pool data, after deleting the last reference to the data you recover the space.

 Snapshots keep a history of files, providing a way to recover an older copy or even a deleted file.
-For this reason, many administrators take snapshots often, store them for a period of time, and store them on another system, typically using Replication Tasks.
+For this reason, many administrators take snapshots often, store them for a period of time, and store them on another system, typically using **Replication Tasks**.
 Such a strategy allows the administrator to roll the system back to a specific point in time.
-If there is a catastrophic loss, an off-site snapshot can be used to restore data up to the time of the last snapshot.
+If there is a catastrophic loss, an off-site snapshot can restore data up to the time of the last snapshot.
 {{< /expand >}}

 ## Creating a Periodic Snapshot Task